eneroh/mpv-yt-watch/README.md

 ### Completed tasks ###
 - File extension options (instead of having the default webm, you can use the option of mp4)
 - Adding video stream option functionality, you no longer will HAVE to download the file locally onto your machine.
 This should also resolve the issue of: [] $.
 At least for streaming.
 Pending download option fix.
-- Script download now optional, not mandatory
+- Video download now optional, not mandatory

 ### Known Issues ###
 - Certain symbols specifically, [] $ mess with the download $result variable at ls | grep -i $result.
 Returning blank.
 Can be observed when downloading video: bazooka granny (LMAO)